 The Festival of Voices is back again to light up Tasmania with the most distinguished choral music from all over the world.

 The program focuses on the power of song, offering concerts, workshops and choir packages that all support the theme of bringing vocalists and choristers together.
 The highlight each year is the massive bonfire where thousands of people sit around singing together.

 The event will be held in multiple venues, including churches and museums.
 So come join in on the action and find your voice.

-From quality wines, wholesome comfort food, and relaxing by a bonfire, Margaret Rivers popular winter festival, Cabin Fever, is sure to be a big hit this year.
+From quality wines, wholesome comfort food, and relaxing by a bonfire, Margaret River’s popular winter festival Cabin Fever is back and better than ever!

-The free event has a phenomenal foodie program throughout 35 epic locations, including indulging in gourmet comfort food, wine blending, spice classes, and cheese fondue fireside.
+The free event has a phenomenal foodie program throughout over 40 events from Busselton to Margaret River and everywhere in between, including indulging in gourmet comfort food, wine blending, spice classes, and cheese fondue fireside.

 Guests will also be able to enjoy live music, workshops and other unique events, with a beautiful backdrop of Margaret River’s iconic landscape.
 How can you resist?